aimagelab/LLaVA-MORE/README.md

 ## 📢 Latest Updates
 - [2024/08/01] 🔥 First release of our LLaVA-MORE 8B model, based on LLaMA 3.1.
-- [2024/08/01] 🔎 If you are interested in this area of research, check out [our survey](https://arxiv.org/abs/2402.12451) on the revolution of multimodal LLMs, recently published in ACL (Findings).
+- [2024/08/01] 🔎 If you are interested in this area of research, check out [our survey](https://arxiv.org/abs/2402.12451) on the revolution of Multimodal LLMs, recently published in ACL (Findings).
 - [2024/08/01] 📚 Check out the latest researches from [AImageLab](https://aimagelab.ing.unimore.it/imagelab/).

 ## Table of Contents